Quick Answer

 Cheaper crank-only models from brands like RunningSnail work for basic navigation lighting and often include a small radio, which adds real utility during emergencies.

 Use these as your absolute last line of defense.
-Not your first choice, not your only choice — your backup’s backup.
 Your primary should always be a quality rechargeable, with disposable-cell backups for redundancy.

 Battery strategy is as important as the flashlight itself.
 Here’s the system I’ve refined over 12 years of field use.